Build a marketplace – with WordPress or SaaS?

 There are many ways to build a marketplace platform without coding everything from scratch.
-This article explains the difference between three approaches: Sharetribe Go, Wordpress + marketplace plugins, and Sharetribe Flex.
+This article explains the difference between two approaches: Sharetribe and WordPress + marketplace plugins.

 Table of Contents

-- Example: Creating a marketplace with Sharetribe Go
+- Example: Creating a marketplace with Sharetribe, completely no-code

 - Conclusion: choosing your approach

-The best way to build a marketplace depends on your technical skills, budget, and the amount of time you have to spend.
+The best way to develop a marketplace website depends on your technical skills, budget, and the amount of time you have to spend.

-Choosing a no-code (or low-code) tool such as Sharetribe Go or Wordpress is usually the best solution when you want to reduce the budget and technical skills needed and launch fast.
-An API-based solution like Sharetribe Flex offers a great developer experience for custom-coding, but requires more technical skills and usually also a bigger budget and a longer time to market.
+More often than not, in marketplace website development the business side matters more than your platform technology.
+Choosing a no-code (or low-code) tool such as Sharetribe or WordPress is usually the best solution when you want to reduce the budget and technical skills needed and launch fast.

 The key difference